 God himself exists in relationship.
-He is triune– Father, Son and Holy Spirit.
+He is triune-- Father, Son and Holy Spirit.
 As humans, we were created for the intentionality of existing within this relationship and freely relating to God.
-Because of our choice of sin, humanity has been separated from God and this perfect relationship.
-God, through His love and mercy, sent His son, who came, died on a cross, and rose again; because of this, we can walk in this perfect relationship again.
+Because of our choice of sin, humanity was separated from God and this perfect relationship.
+God, through his love and mercy, sent His son, who came, died on a cross, and rose again, and because of this, we can walk in this perfect relationship again.
 We have the amazing opportunity to know God!
 Knowing God is so valuable that it's the very first foundational value of YWAM.

 How do you get to know someone?

 In order to know someone, you have to spend time with them!
 That's why, through out our training schools, we choose to intentionally set aside time each day to spend with just God.
 These times are often referred to, not just in YWAM but in christian circles, as, "quiet times".
 The hope is that each person who comes through would see the value of having this time and continue it beyond their time in a training school.

 Quiet times aren't just a YWAM thing and we don't recommend waiting until your Discipleship Training School to begin having them.
 With this in mind, we want to help you be successful in your own times with the Lord!
 Whether you've been having quiet times for years or are just starting, this blog is for you.

 Music is a big deal in today's culture, and while we do not recommend only listening to music for your whole quiet time, we asked some of our staff what they've been listening to when they're spending time alone with the Lord.
 We've included what a few of them said and have curated a Spotify playlist including the songs they mentioned plus a few more suggestions!
 We hope their words and this Spotify playlist helps you connect with God in your quiet times and pursue Him deeper.